openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 - Use static shape whenever possible

-   - Static models can benefit from more agressive optimizations such as constant propagation, fusing, reorder optimization.
+   - Static models can benefit from more aggressive optimizations such as constant propagation, fusing and reorder optimization.
    If the same shape is used for dynamic model, the performance is worse than running that shape with static model.
    It is therefore recommended to reshape the dynamic model to a static model, if the scenario allows.